Sports in the Las Vegas metropolitan area

-Las Vegas is also home to three minor league sports teams: the Las Vegas Aviators of the Pacific Coast League (Minor League Baseball), the Las Vegas Lights FC of the USL Championship, and the Henderson Silver Knights of the American Hockey League.
+Las Vegas is also home to three minor league sports teams: the Las Vegas Aviators of the Pacific Coast League (Minor League Baseball), Las Vegas Lights FC of the USL Championship, and the Henderson Silver Knights of the American Hockey League.
 The Las Vegas Lights is currently the only team playing in the City of Las Vegas, at the city-owned Cashman Field.

 The University of Nevada, Las Vegas (UNLV), located just off the Las Vegas Strip in Paradise, fields National Collegiate Athletic Association (NCAA) Division I athletic teams.
 Allegiant Stadium, located in Paradise, hosts UNLV football and the Las Vegas Bowl, an annual NCAA bowl game.
 The Las Vegas Motor Speedway (LVMS) just north of the city hosts NASCAR's Cup Series and other automotive events.
 The Professional Rodeo Cowboys Association's National Finals Rodeo is held annually at the Thomas & Mack Center on the UNLV campus, and the Professional Bull Riders holds its annual Team Series Championship at T-Mobile Arena on the Strip.

 Bandy in the United States has for most of its existence exclusively been played in Minnesota.
 However, after the 1st annual Las Vegas Invitational Rink Bandy Tournament, when there were zero local bandy players, there were 100 at the time of the 2nd tournament, with 2 local teams participating, including Bandy Club of Las Vegas (BCLV).

-The Las Vegas metropolitan area has been the site of many prominent combat sports events, such as boxing and MMA, with Las Vegas being considered by many as the "fight capital of the world."
+The Las Vegas Valley has been the site of many prominent combat sports events, such as boxing and MMA, with Las Vegas being considered by many as the "fight capital of the world."

-Visitors and residents also have many options for boating, golf, hiking, rock climbing.
+Visitors and residents also have many options for boating, golf, hiking, and rock climbing.
 The city has many parks which offer a wide range of activities.